-- 2.11 Directors Office It is anticipated that this area will outturn on target. - 2.12 Additional Learning Needs & Wellbeing This service continues to face significant pressures due to the increasing needs of pupils within the Vale.
-However, a favourable variance of £51k is currently projected.
-Children's Placements is currently projected to underspend by £49k based on current information, however this will be reviewed based on any changes in placements.
-There is a favourable variance of £20k in the Prevention & Partnership budget and also a favourable £20k variance on the Complex Needs budget, both relating to staffing budgets.
-There is currently an adverse variance of £33k relating to Recoupment income and a £5k adverse variance against Additional Learning Needs. - 2.13 Standards and Provision A net favourable variance of £199k is anticipated across the Standards and Provision Service due to savings on employee costs in both the Youth Engagement and Progression service of £74k and in the Schools Improvements budget of £22k.
-There is currently a favourable variance of £91k projected in the budget which provides support for out of school tuition (OOST) for pupils whose medical needs mean they are unable to attend which is as a result of a reduction in the number of pupils receiving the service.
-The Inclusion & Wellbeing budget is projected to outturn with a £12k underspend mainly as a result of savings on staff costs.
+- 2.13 Directors Office It is anticipated that this area will outturn on target. - 2.14 Additional Learning Needs & Wellbeing This service continues to face significant pressures due to the increasing needs of pupils within the Vale.
+However, a favourable variance of £30k is currently projected.
+Children's Placements is currently projected to underspend by £22k based on current information, however this will be reviewed based on any changes in placements.
+There is a favourable variance of £27k in the Prevention & Partnership budget and also a favourable £20k variance on the Complex Needs budget, both relating to staffing budgets.
+There is currently an adverse variance of £34k relating to Recoupment income and a £5k adverse variance against Additional Learning Needs. - 2.15 Standards and Provision A net favourable variance of £199k is anticipated after a transfer to reserves of £270k.
+There are savings on employee costs in both the Youth Engagement and Progression service of £107k and in the Schools Improvements budget of £114k.
+There is currently a favourable variance of £135k projected in the budget which provides support for out of school tuition (OOST) for pupils whose medical needs mean they are unable to attend which is as a result of a reduction in the number of pupils receiving the service.
+The Inclusion & Wellbeing budget is projected to outturn with a £65k underspend mainly as a result of savings on staff costs.
+The Education Other than at School (EOTAS) budget is also projecting a £15k underspend and the Pupil Referral Unit (PRU) is projecting a £33k underspend.
+This will allow £270k to be transferred to the Rationalisation reserve and the funds will be earmarked for the new Centre for Learning and Wellbeing and EOTAS.